 Stay in touch with loved ones who are in the hospital thanks to e-health.
-That’s what the smart cushion Viktor, developed by Fingertips, does.
+That’s what the smart cushion Viktor, developed by Viktor, does.
 Viktor lets patients communicate with their loved ones by video, listen to music, watch films, and more.

 The smart cushion also has an aid button that makes it possible to call hospital staff in case of a problem.
 Numerous other user-friendly, enjoyable features, like brain-training games and virtual photo albums, help the elderly – especially those in assisted living – feel less isolated.